Connect with others who understand.

 One myPHteam member shared their experience with fatigue and problems with sleep: “Once I start moving about, I’m getting winded as usual, which creates more fatigue.
 Then, by the end of the day, I can’t get to sleep!
 So it has been a vicious cycle of getting winded, fatigue, and sleeplessness.”

-If you have debilitating fatigue, talk with your doctor about the potential causes and management of fatigue.
-Physical therapy for appropriate exercise and physical activity can sometimes help reduce fatigue.
-In other cases, PAH may be getting worse, and your physician may make changes to your treatment plan.
+If you have debilitating fatigue, talk with your doctor about the potential causes and how to manage it.
+Physical therapy and exercise can sometimes help reduce fatigue.
+In other cases, your PAH may be getting worse, and your healthcare provider may make changes to your treatment plan.

-Low blood oxygen may lead lips or fingers to look blue, white, or gray (depending on skin tone) in people with PAH.
-Abnormally low blood oxygen levels can be serious and should be quickly evaluated.
+Low blood oxygen levels may cause your lips or fingers to look blue, white, or gray (depending on skin tone) in people with PAH.
+Abnormally low blood oxygen levels can be serious and should be evaluated as soon as possible.
 Also called cyanosis, discolored lips or fingers can be a sign of heart failure and an indication of worsening PAH.

-Peripheral cyanosis, which involves hands, fingers, or toes, is seldom life-threatening.
-However, discoloration in mucous membranes, such as the lips or inside the mouth, can be a sign of a medical emergency.
+Peripheral cyanosis, which involves the hands, fingers, or toes, typically isn’t life-threatening.
+However, discoloration in your mucous membranes, such as the lips or inside the mouth, can be a sign of a medical emergency.
 Be sure to contact your doctor right away if you have this symptom.

 Talk With Others Who Understand